 Silulo Ulutho Technologies operates IT stores and training centres in townships and rural communities.

 Fortunately, South Africa has seen many individuals from all over the country, who grew up in townships and opened businesses for themselves and their communities.
-These entrepreneurs venture in different industries like food, technology and fashion.
+These entrepreneurs venture into different industries like food, technology and fashion.

-We list eight entrepreneurs who grew up- and started businesses in townships.
+We list eight entrepreneurs who grew up and started businesses in townships.

 Itumeleng Mpatlanyana – founder, Nkukhu Box